Grammarly AI Review: How Accurate Is Grammarly’s AI Detector?

 We put this through GPTZero’s advanced scan, which again correctly flagged it with 100% probability of being AI-generated.

-While only one example, this indicates, if you're using Grammarly to paraphrase AI-generated text, advanced AI detectors like GPTZero will likely still detect it.
+This shows that no matter how useful tools like Grammarly’s Paraphrasing tool claim to be, they are increasingly identifiable by advanced detectors, particularly at the document level.
 AI-generated content is AI-generated content, and no matter how many times it has been paraphrased, it will still be caught through sophisticated AI detectors.

-Pricing: How much does Grammarly's AI Detector cost in 2025?
+Pricing: How Much Does Grammarly’s AI Detector Cost?

 Final Verdict: Is Grammarly’s AI Detector worth it?

-Despite its strengths, when it comes to detecting AI-generated content, Grammarly is just not that confident or reliable.
+Despite its strengths, when it comes to detecting AI-generated content, it’s just not that reliable.
+It often wrongly classifies human-written work as AI-generated.
+This can be insulting to any writer, but it can also result in potentially damaging and unfair outcomes for students when educators use it for originality checks.
 In comparison to tools specifically designed for AI detection, Grammarly’s AI detection tool feels like an afterthought.

 Better tools exist and specialize in AI detection and writing feedback.
 Platforms like GPTZero provide more advanced detection features which in turn deliver way more consistently accurate results, and writing feedback aimed at teaching you how to improve your writing.